 Operation: Performance and Functional

-When EngExhQuiet_B_Rq2 Becomes Pressed while the Exhaust Mode PopUp Menu is not displayed and EngExhMdeQuiet_D2_Stat <> Faulty, the Exhaust Mode PopUp Menu shall be displayed.
+When EngExhQuiet_B_RqDrv2 Becomes Pressed while the Exhaust Mode PopUp Menu is not displayed and EngExhMdeQuiet_D2_Stat <> Faulty or NULL, the Exhaust Mode PopUp Menu shall be displayed.

-Each Time the EngExhQuiet_B_Rq2 becomes Pressed, while the Exhaust Mode PopUp Menu is visible, the Exhaust Valve State shall move to the next state according to the Exhaust Valve Steering Wheel Switch Diagram below.
+Each Time the EngExhQuiet_B_RqDrv2 becomes Pressed, while the Exhaust Mode PopUp Menu is visible, the Exhaust Valve State shall move to the next state according to the Exhaust Valve Steering Wheel Switch Diagram below.

-When four seconds elapses (consistent with other PopUp Based Menus) without EngExhQuiet_B_Rq2 becoming Pressed, the Exhaust Mode PopUp Menu shall “go away”.
+When four seconds elapses (consistent with other PopUp Based Menus) without EngExhQuiet_B_RqDrv2 becoming Pressed, the Exhaust Mode PopUp Menu shall deactivate.

-When the EngExhMdeQuiet_D2_Stat = Faulty or is not available, the Cluster shall send EngExhMdeQuiet_D2_Rq = Normal and the Engine Exhaust RTT shall not be displayed.
+When the EngExhMdeQuiet_D2_Stat = Faulty, Null, or is not available, the Cluster shall send EngExhMdeQuiet_D2_Rq = NULL and the Engine Exhaust RTT shall not be displayed.

-The Cluster shall display a “Engine Exhaust Mode Faulty” the first time EngExhMdeQuiet_D2_Stat = Faulty is received during an Ignition cycle and each time the EngExhQuiet_B_Rq2 becomes Pressed.
+The Cluster shall display a “Engine Exhaust Mode Not Available” when EngExhMdeQuiet_D2_Stat = Faulty or Null and the EngExhQuiet_B_RqDrv2 becomes Pressed.

-The cluster will send out a request to the PCM for a state change, but only changes the indication if it gets a positive response back from the PCM matching the request.
+The cluster will send out a request to the PCM for a state change, via EngExhMdeQuiet_D2_Rq but only changes the indication if it gets a matching status back from the PCM via EngExhMdeQuiet_D2_Stat.

-If the cluster does not get a positive response back, then it will display the warning message.

-Figure 6: Tunable Exhaust Mode State Diagram for ExhEngMdeQuiet_B_Rq2
+Figure 6: Tunable Exhaust Mode State Diagram for ExhEngMdeQuiet_B_RqDrv2